 Rain Ponchos vs. Rain Jackets vs. Rain Suits

 With so much poncho talk, you must be wondering:

 If I want to stay dry, why shouldn’t I get a rain jacket instead?

 Here’s the answer:

 Ponchos are better for emergency and survival situations than rain jackets and rain suits.
-They’re more versatile.

 They’re also more expensive, breathe less, and take up a more space in your bag.

-You’re getting a ton of versatility (and bang for your buck).
+With ponchos, you’re getting a ton of versatility (and bang for your buck).